Waste and recycling from a house, maisonette or flat in a converted house

 If there is suitable space by the front entrance of your property within arms-length of the boundary with the street, this is where any dustbins, sacks and recycling containers must be presented to ensure collection.
 This also applies to bulky items and any unwanted items being offered to neighbours and passers-by.

-- Ensure your bins, sacks, recycling boxes and food caddies are clearly visible from the road, just inside the front entrance to your property
+- Your bins, sacks, recycling boxes and food caddies are clearly visible from the road, just inside the front entrance to your property

-- Clearly label any unwanted items being offered to others
+- You have clearly labelled any unwanted items being offered to others

 On the pavement